swagkarna/GramPhish/README.md

 ### Advanced Phishing Tool for Instagram, with Four different templates built according to your needs. ###

 ## Features:
-- Port Forwarding using Ngrok
+- Port Forwarding with Ngrok
 - Live Attack
 - IP Grabber
 - Location Capture